 Day trading can feel overwhelming, especially when you’re just getting started.
 But there’s one strategy I use that’s both easy to follow and highly effective, even for beginners.
 In this post, I’m going to walk you through a simple day trading approach that’s easy to execute and has shown consistent results since I started tracking it in 2020.
-Whether you’re a seasoned trader or a complete beginner, this strategy is a great way to get started with small-cap stocks without all the fast-paced decision-making.
+Whether you’re a seasoned trader or a complete beginner, this strategy is a great way to get started with small cap stocks without all the fast paced decision making.

 For instance, take a look at February 2025’s stats, which are part of the data I’ve been tracking since 2020.
 But here’s the important takeaway: of the 24 trades I took that month, 18 of them followed this specific strategy I’m about to explain.